• Buy From Us

 When someone’s main source of support is also their abuser, a trauma bond can develop.
 An abused person may turn to the abuser for comfort when they are hurt, even if they were the reason.

-A person may develop a trauma bond because they rely on the abusive person to fulfill their emotional needs.
+A person may develop a trauma bond because they rely on the abusive person to fulfil their emotional needs.
 For example, a child relies on their parent or caregiver for love and support.
 If that caregiver is abusive, the child may come to associate love with abuse.
 Believing that this association is normal, the child may be unable to see the abusive caregiver as “bad.”

 The child may instead blame themselves for the abuse as a way of making sense of what is happening to them.
 This allows the caregiver to continue being “good” in the child’s eyes, which reinforces their bond.